Bongpyeong 5-day Market (봉평5일장/봉평시장 (2, 7 일)) - Area information - Korea travel information

 Daegwallyeong Sky Ranch (대관령 하늘목장)

-Daegwallyeong Sky Ranch, established in 1974, is located on a 100 million ㎡ plot of land in the highlands of Daegwallyeong Pass.
-The ranch opened to the public as a tourist attraction in 2014.
-The environmentally friendly ranch raises over 400 cows, 100 sheep, and 40 horses.
-Visitors can easily view the ranch by riding a tractor over the 5-kilometer-long course.
-The view of the ranch and surrounding area is best seen from the sky deck observatory, located at 1,000 meters above sea level.
-The ranch also features four themed walking paths.
-Available activities include horseback riding and feeding baby animals.
+Daegwallyeong Sky Ranch, located in the highlands of Daegwallyeong Pass, is an environmentally friendly ranch that raises over 400 cows, sheep, and horses.
+Visitors can easily view the ranch by riding a tractor, completing one circut in 45 minutes.
+The view of the ranch and surrounding area is best seen from the sky deck observatory.
+The ranch also features themed walking paths and activities including horseback riding and feeding baby animals.

 Lee Hyo-seok Culture Village (이효석문화마을)